zoran-cuckovic/storymapjs-template/pages/example.md

 ---

 Content can be written in Markdown above a StoryMap.
 This example StoryMap is added using an existing StoryMapJS format  JSON file with media hosted externally, featuring items from [University of Idaho Library's William Allen Stonebraker Collection](https://www.lib.uidaho.edu/digital/stonebraker/about.html).

+---
+Data : 22
+---
+Test data